Become a Master at Conflict Management at Home or Work

 - A desire to improve your communication and work through conflicts at home or at work

-This course will give you the communication skills to successfully resolve disagreements and turn conflict into productive dialogue so that you can not only solve your shared problems but also grow in emotional intelligence and experience enjoyable connections with others.
+This course will give you skills in conflict management to successfully turn disagreements and conflict into productive communication so that you can not only solve your shared problems but also grow in emotional intelligence and experience enjoyable connections with others.

 The dictionary defines conflict as a serious disagreement or argument.
 Synonyms include dispute, quarrel, squabble, discord, strife, antagonism.
 These are not pleasant words.
 And yet it is likely that you understand their meaning not because you’ve looked them up in a dictionary but because you’ve experienced them.
 We’ve all been caught up in the unpleasant experience of conflict.
 For example,

-This is just a small sampling of situations that involve conflict or at least the potential for conflict.
-Notice a few characteristics of these situations: our emotions are aroused, the stakes are high, the outcome is uncertain, and opinions vary.
+This is just a small sampling of situations that require conflict management with emotional intelligence.
+Notice a few characteristics of these situations: your emotions are aroused, the stakes are high, the outcome is uncertain, and opinions vary.

-Most of us don’t like dealing with these situations.
-They disrupt our peace of mind and cause emotional discomfort.
+You probably don’t like dealing with these situations.
+They disrupt your peace of mind and cause you emotional discomfort.
 Unresolved conflict is why family members become alienated and half of all marriages end in divorce.
 It also accounts for 50% of the turnover in companies.
 Dealing with conflict is not easy.

 Conflict is inevitable

-And yet conflict, at least disagreement, is an inevitable part of life.
+And yet conflict, at least disagreement, is inevitable.
 We know this.
 We come from different backgrounds, have distinct personalities, perspectives, needs, values, roles, goals and priorities, all of which set us up to experience disagreements if not outright conflict.

-So, the question is not whether we’ll experience conflict but rather how we will handle it.
-And, unfortunately, we have little training in how to manage it.
+So, the question is not whether you’ll experience conflict but rather how you will handle it.
+And, unfortunately, we have little training in conflict resolution skills.